vlado-1/website-production/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Steps to setup environment from scratch

+1: Install NodeJs (with NPM).
+2: Set global install location of NPM to desired location.
+3: Globally install @angular/cli.
+4: Globally install typescript, ts-node and @types/node.
+5: Follow Angular site instuctions on how to create project using ng command (https://angular.io/guide/setup-local).
+6: Create server folder, npm init and then install express.js + typescript locally.
+7: Run server with ts-node main.ts (if typescript is being used) else node main.js.
+8: Run angular development server with ng serve.